I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 ch2 (stderr) Agent → Client Standard error output

-ch3 (confirmation) Agent → Client Shell establishment notification (this verification observed JSON containing metadata.shellId)
+ch3 (confirmation) Agent → Client Shell establishment notification (JSON containing metadata.shellId observed in this verification)

 ch4 (resize) Client → Agent Terminal size change (JSON: {width: columns, height: rows})

-ch5 (heartbeat) Client → Agent Connection keepalive (sent at 30-second intervals in verification)
+ch5 (heartbeat) Client → Agent Keep-alive (sent at 30-second intervals in verification)

-ch255 (close) Client → Agent Shell termination (different from WebSocket Close frame)
+ch255 (close) Client → Agent Shell termination (separate from WebSocket Close frame)

 # New connection